dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-add-columns-to-the-windows-forms-listview-control-using-the-designer.md

 ---
-title: Add Columns to ListView Control Using the Designer ms.date: "03/30/2017"
+title: Add Columns to ListView Control Using the Designer
+designer: Learn how to add columns to the Windows Forms ListView control by using the Designer.
+The ListView control can display multiple columns for each list item. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "ListView control [Windows Forms], adding column headers"